 Note: These guidelines are for runs longer than 60 minutes.
 If your run is shorter than an hour, then you likely don’t need to drink more than you regularly do or intake more electrolytes (unless it is VERY hot).

 Related: The Best Energy Gels for Your Marathon

 - Before your run: Two hours before your run, aim to drink 16 to 18 ounces.
 Four hours before your run, shoot for 16 to 24 ounces of water.
 Aim to drink at least 400 mg of electrolytes (sodium) in these fluids.

 - During your run: Aim for 2 to 5 ounces of fluid (or two big gulps) every 10 minutes of running.
-Shoot for 400 mg of
+Shoot for 400 mg of sodium an hour.

 - After your run: Ideally, you will have weighed yourself before your run (and before you hydrated) to know your pre-run weight.
 Aim to drink 16-24 ounces per pound of body weight lost.
 Aim for at least 400 mg of sodium after your run.

 Related: Marathon Fueling 101: What Runners Should Eat